Google Play Stuck At Waiting For Download? Here’s the Fix.

 Clear cache and data are two separate objectives.
 Start by clearing the Play Store cache.
 If that doesn’t fix the problem, then go for clear data.
 Take a note, Clearing cache or data will not delete your installed apps or any other data from your device.
 However, clearing data will just log you out from the Google Play Store.
 Here’s how,

-- Open Device Settings and go to Apps & notifications or Installed Apps or Application Manager.
+- Open Device Settings and go to Apps & Notifications or Installed Apps or Application Manager.

 - Look for the Google Play store under All Apps.

 - Click on Storage.
 Then, Tap on Clear cache.
 After that restart your device.
-If problem still exists
+If the problem still exists

 - Do the same steps and after taping the storage tap on Clear Data or Storage.